-Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys ask consumers and patients to report on and evaluate their experiences with health care.
+Consumer Assessment of Healthcare Providers and Systems (CAHPS®) surveys ask consumers and patients to report on and evaluate their experiences with health care.
 These surveys cover topics that are important to consumers and focus on aspects of quality that consumers are best qualified to assess, such as the communication skills of providers and ease of access to health care services.
-CAHPS originally stood for the Consumer Assessment of Health Plans Study, but as the products have evolved beyond health plans, the name has evolved as well to capture the full range of surveys.
 The acronym "CAHPS" is a registered trademark of the Agency for Healthcare Research and Quality (AHRQ).

-All CAHPS surveys are in the public domain, which means that anyone can download and use these surveys to assess experiences with care.
-Users of CAHPS survey results include patients and consumers, quality monitors and regulators, provider organizations, health plans, community collaboratives, and public and private purchasers of health care.
-These individuals and organizations use the survey results to inform their decisions and to improve the quality of health care services.
+All CAHPS surveys and related guidance documents are free to anyone who wants to use these surveys to assess patients' experiences with care.
+Users of CAHPS survey results include patients and consumers, health care providers quality monitors and regulators, health plans, community collaboratives, and public and private purchasers of health care.
+These individuals and organizations use the survey results evaluate and compare health care providers and to improve the quality of health care services.

-Select this program brief for more information about CAHPS.
-(CAHPS: Assessing Health Care Quality From the Patient's Perspective; CAHPS: Assessing Health Care Quality From the Patient's Perspective (PDF) [ - 369.59 KB])
+Read AHRQ’s program brief: CAHPS: Assessing Health Care Quality From the Patient's Perspective ([ PDF - 369.59 KB])

-The CAHPS program is funded and overseen by the U.S. Agency for Healthcare Research and Quality (AHRQ), which works closely with a consortium of public and private research organizations.
-AHRQ and its grantees and contractors develop and maintain the CAHPS surveys; they do not administer any of the surveys to health care consumers.
+The CAHPS program is funded and overseen by AHRQ, which works closely with a consortium of public and private research organizations.
+AHRQ and its grantees and contractors develop and maintain the CAHPS surveys; they do not administer any of the surveys to patients or require use of the surveys.

-In order to support survey sponsors and users, AHRQ created the CAHPS User Network.
-The User Network is responsible for making the survey products available, providing technical assistance and education, and facilitating networking among users.
+AHRQ's CAHPS User Network is responsible for making the survey products available, providing free technical assistance and education, and facilitating networking among users.

-The User Network also manages the CAHPS Database, which is a national repository for data from the CAHPS Health Plan Surveys and the Clinician & Group Surveys.
+The User Network also manages the CAHPS Database, which is a repository for aggregated data from the CAHPS Health Plan Survey and the CAHPS Clinician & Group Survey.
 Learn more about the CAHPS Database.

 Numerous articles discuss the development of the CAHPS surveys and their use as a tool for assessing patients' experiences with care.
 You can search the bibliography by keyword, topic, author, and year.

-The Frequently Asked Questions (FAQs) offers answers to a wide range of questions about the CAHPS program as well as the specific survey instruments.
+The Frequently Asked Questions (FAQs) page offers answers to questions about the CAHPS program as well as specific survey instruments.
 You can search the FAQs by topic.

 While the CAHPS program makes a great effort to design surveys that use consumer-friendly language, it inevitably generated a jargon of its own.
 Check out the glossary for an explanation of any unfamiliar terms.